Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 Make sure to check out these top-rated day trips and experiences in and around Athens:

-Insider Tip: For an unforgettable Greek adventure, I strongly suggest combining your Athens trip with an island-hopping trip in the Cyclades.
-Conveniently accessible by ferry from Athens, the Cyclades islands offer an unforgettable experience.
-Among our top picks are Syros, Naxos, Paros, and Santorini.
-The optimal island-hopping itinerary for these four islands?
-How about 2 enchanting days in Syros (the capital of the Cyclades), followed by 4 adventurous days in Naxos, a blissful 4 days in Paros, and culminating in a breathtaking 4-day stay in the iconic Santorini.
+Insider tip: If you have more time, I’d highly recommend combining Athens with an island-hopping trip through the Cyclades.
+Several islands are easy to reach by ferry from Athens.
+Among our personal favorites are Syros, Naxos, Paros, and Santorini.
+If you want to combine all four, a route that works especially well is 2 days in Syros, followed by 4 days in Naxos, 4 days in Paros, and 4 days in Santorini.
 Trust me, it’s a journey you will never forget!

 In the following, you can find our complete 2-day Athens itinerary, including the top places to visit and what to do in Athens in 2 days.